clicon/clixon-docs/usecases.rst

      </get-config>
    </rpc>

-3. The backend receives the internal Netconf message, reads the `running` datastore and filters the output according to the xpath expression.
+3. The backend receives the internal Netconf message, reads the `running` datastore and filters the output according to the XPath expression.

 4. The backend returns the filtered output to the client:
 ::